rainlanguage/arb-bot/README.md

 // to run the app:
 // options (all properties are optional) const configOptions = {
-  hideSensitiveData     : true,    // set to true to hide sensitive data such as wallet private key or rpc url from apearing in logs maxProfit             : true,    // option to maximize profit for 'srouter' mode maxRatio              : true,    // option to maximize the maxIORatio in "srouter" mode flashbotRpc           : "https://flashbot-rpc-url",  // Optional Flashbot RPC URL
+  maxProfit             : true,    // option to maximize profit for 'srouter' mode maxRatio              : true,    // option to maximize the maxIORatio in "srouter" mode flashbotRpc           : "https://flashbot-rpc-url",  // Optional Flashbot RPC URL